tomaspalma/ldts-pacman/docs/README.md

 - *Rodrigo Martins* (*up202008868*@fe.up.pt)
 - *Tomás Palma* (*up202108880*@fe.up.pt)

+**Note:** This report was done during a live intellij session, despite the single author commit

 ### IMPLEMENTED FEATURES

 As this is an intermediate delivery, most of the features are yet to be implemented as a lot of the time spent until now